Plain English Summary

 Not available in web format, please use the contact details to request a patient information sheet

-Post-traumatic stress disorder (PTSD), depression, anxiety and alcohol misuse.
+Post-traumatic stress disorder (PTSD), depression, anxiety, alcohol misuse and post-concussion symptoms (PCS)

 Participants in the intervention arm of the trial will be offered advice based on their responses to the following questionnaires: